-In the Lower Elementary classes, the children work more concretely, with more reliance on the Montessori materials.
+In the Elementary class, the children work more concretely, with more reliance on the Montessori materials.
 In this second plane of development the 6 – 9 year-old child is seeking independence, confidence, responsibility, and emotional intelligence.
-In the Lower Elementary classroom each child is prepared to make responsible decisions and actions; to recognize limits and give, ask for, and receive help, as needed.
+In the Elementary classroom each child is prepared to make responsible decisions and actions; to recognize limits and give, ask for, and receive help, as needed.

 The elementary language curriculum emphasizes creative and expository writing, interpretive reading of literature and poetry.
 We focus on word study, spelling, grammar, punctuation, penmanship and capitalization.
 Research skills are introduced, practiced through individual project work and refined as students work with a wide range of research materials.
 Students practice and use their reading and writing skills throughout the curriculum.
 Students further enhance their reading, critical thinking, and writing skills through participation in book groups.